Ana-tsurushi

 The technique was said to be unbearable for those submitted to it, though some particularly resilient martyrs like Lorenzo Ruiz never broke under torture.
 The body was often lowered into a hole, itself often filled with excrement at the bottom.
 Typically, a cut would be made in the forehead around their temples in order to let blood pressure decrease in the area around the head.
 The aim was to "break their resolve" to renounce their faith or they would eventually die.
-Sometimes there was a doctor to resuscitate them only to be tortured again.
+Sometimes, there was a doctor to resuscitate them only to be tortured again.
 An estimated 2,000 Christians died as martyrs.
-Christians were let go after apostatizing, and in this way the Shogunate practically purged it from Japan.
+Christians were let go after apostatizing, and in this way the Shogunate practically purged Christianity from Japan.

 A notable victim of this method of torture was Saint Lorenzo Ruiz, the first Filipino martyr to be canonized by the Roman Catholic Church.

-Ana-tsurushi was made famous in the novel Silence by Shusaku Endo.
+Ana-tsurushi was made famous in the novel Silence by Shusaku Endo, where it is referred to as "anazuri".